LucDupAtGitHub/PDBP/README.md

 defined trait SomeElement
 ```

 The code above defines `trait SomeElement[E : Element : Function]`, that declares `E` to *implicitly* have the element related capabilities above.
-The code defines an element description `someElement` in terms of those capabilities.
-Think of the element description as a *recipe*:
+The code defines an *element description* `someElement` in terms of those capabilities.
+Think of the description as a *recipe*:

  - Take `element` and apply `function` to it to make `someElement`.

 At this moment there is *no definition* of the declared capabilities available yet.
 Let's go ahead and introduce an *implicit definition* of those declared capabilities for the type `Int`:

 ```scala
 scala> implicit object naturalNumbers extends